qaswarh/ACI-automation-with-Ansible/README.md

 This repository is solely created for a demo on ACI automation with Ansible

-A request came to show multiple subnets creation on APIC with Ansible, though playbook has only two tasks for this demo
+A request came to show multiple subnets creation on APIC with Ansible, the playbook has two tasks for this demo

 Requirements for this demo
 --------------------------